 Moira graduated in Classical Piano Performance at F. Torrefranca Conservatory in Italy in 2004, under the guidance of Paolo Subrizi.
 In 2009, she completed her Bachelor of Arts at University of Tor Vergata, with an Ethnomusicology thesis on Calabrian folk music and its traditions.
 Under the tutelage of Oscar award-winning composer Luis Bacalov, Moira studied film scoring at Siena's Accademia Chigiana.
 She further earned a scholarship to advance her studies as a pianist, composer and arranger at Berklee College of Music, and graduated in Professional Music in 2012.

-Moira has recently worked on 19twelve, a multidisciplinary performance project that explored the interrelation of Music with Dance and Visual Arts.
-The project featured choreographer and dancer Megan Sipe, video animation by Aaron Gonzalez, Moira on piano and Quentin Chiappetta on sound and electronics.
+Moira has recently composed the music for 19twelve, a multidisciplinary performance project that explored the interrelation of Music with Dance and Visual Arts.
+The project featured choreographer and dancer Megan Sipe, Quentin Chiappetta on electronics and video animation by Aaron Gonzalez.

 She has recorded for Steinway Spirio, and her solo album Imago, released in March 2016, was produced by Steinway & Sons recording label (Naxos distribution).
 In 2013, she released her debut album Lunaria, featuring Bruno Råberg on double bass and Marcello Pellitteri on drums.